amberlight303/test-web-apps/README.md

-# A project for testing and showcasing Java web app architectures and technologies.
+# A project for testing and showcasing contemporary Java web app microservices architecture and technologies.